Wintermute0110/Wintermute0110.github.io/LKESG/Basic-commands-and-procedures.md

 [Go to main page](../)

-This section describes some commands and procedures that you will use most when configuring you XBMC setup using this guide.
+This section describes some very basic commands and procedures that you will a lot when configuring your HTPC with this guide.
+If something is not explained in other sections of this guide have first a look here.

 ## Unprivileged user commands and root commands